thehyve/transmart-core/docs/templates.md

 |---|---------------|---------|--------|------------|---|-----------|
 |...|Side effects   |Treatment|Baseline|FOO Hospital|26 |No mutation|

-- Template column `8` from the column mapping file will produce following concept path:
+- Template column `8` from the column mapping file will produce the following concept path:
   `...\Characteristics\Treatment\Baseline\BMI\`.
-- Template column `9` from the column mapping file would produce following concept path:
+- Template column `9` from the column mapping file would produce the following concept path:
   `...\Characteristics\FOO Hospital\Side effects\`.
 Note that the data label, if not specified in the `Category Code` template, is added to the end.